 At 2 pm we had a white water kayaking excursion booked down the Potomac River with River & Trail Outfitters.
 We had the option to white water raft or kayak, and chose kayaking so we could social distance.
 Our guide brought us through class 2 and 3 rapids, occasionally getting ahead as we got stuck on rocks.
 The water levels were low, so the rapids were very small.
 I was glad for this since I was in my own vessel, completely responsible for myself, but would’ve been disappointed if I was in a raft.
 It was really calm, but fun!

 We dried off after our excursion and at 5 pm, left for a three hour drive south to Roanoke, Virginia.
-We stayed in a Super 8 tonight- one of the many budget hotels in the US, and slept really well!
+We stayed in a Super 8 tonight – one of the many budget hotels in the US, and slept really well!

-Day 4: Roanoke, VA to Appalachia, VA to Johnson City, TN
+Day 4: Roanoke, VA To Appalachia, VA To Johnson City, TN

 This morning we got up bright and early and drove another three hours to the southwestern tip of Virginia to a town called Appalachia.
-Mairin had spent several summers here working for a company called ASP, so was excited to go back.
-I had to work most of this day, but I did join her for a visit to the local general store, town tour, and a hike.
+Mairin had spent several summers here working for a company called ASP, and was excited to go back.
+I had to work most of this day, but I did join her for a visit to the local general store, a town tour, and a hike.
 We visited Flag Rock and had a 360 degree view of the Appalachian mountain range, including views of Virginia, Kentucky, and Tennessee.

 I didn’t know what to expect when visiting this region, but it was beautiful!
 Great views and zero tourists.
 We left Appalachia around dinnertime and drove an hour to Johnson City, TN, stopping spontaneously along the way to see Virginia’s Natural Cave.

-That’s the beauty of a USA road trip- you have complete flexibility to do whatever you want!
+That’s the beauty of a USA road trip – you have complete flexibility to do whatever you want!

-Day 5: Johnson City, TN to Pigeon Forge, TN to Knoxville, TN to Nashville, TN
+Day 5: Johnson City, TN To Pigeon Forge, TN To Knoxville, TN To Nashville, TN

 We left Johnson City early this morning and drove 1.5 hours to Pigeon Forge.
 Pigeon Forge is the WEIRDEST place on earth.
 It’s a giant amusement park town in the middle of the Smokey Mountains in eastern Tenneseee.
-Lining each side of the main road through town are hundreds (literally hundreds) of arcades, amusement parks, interactive museums, water parks, malls, dinner shows, etc. You name it they probably have it.
-This place was definitely NOT COVID-friendly, so Mairin and I stayed in our car the entire time, expect for when we pulled over to take a picture in front of the upside down White House (pictured below), and for a quick stop at the Old Mill Town to buy some moonshine (a Tennessee classic).
+Lining each side of the main road are hundreds (literally hundreds) of arcades, amusement parks, interactive museums, water parks, malls, dinner shows, etc. You name it, they probably have it.
+This place was definitely NOT COVID-friendly, so Mairin and I stayed in our car the entire time, except for when we pulled over to take a picture in front of the upside down White House (pictured below), and for a quick stop at the Old Mill Town to buy some moonshine (a Tennessee classic).
 I would consider returning here in the future with kids since there is so much to do, but it’s quite tacky.

 We continued on another hour west to Knoxville, TN which we both LOVED!
 Knoxville is a mid-size southern city home to the University of Tennessee.
 We explored Market Square, where most of Knoxville’s outdoor entertainment, shops, and restaurants are located.
 We had the best burger EVER at Stock & Barrel.
-If you ever find yourself in Knoxville, go out of your way to go here- it was that good.
+If you ever find yourself in Knoxville, go out of your way to go here – it was that good.
 We also explored the main street, S. Gay Street, and some murals before returning to the car.
-After a quick drive through the UT campus, we hit the road for the final drive of the day- 2.5 hours to Nashville!
+After a quick drive through the UT campus, we hit the road for the final drive of the day – 2.5 hours to Nashville!

 We arrived in Nashville around dinnertime and checked into our hotel, The Capitol Hotel Downtown, Ascend Hotel Collection.
 The hotel was on Expedia for a great price and it’s located right downtown, so I recommend it!
 We walked to Martin’s BBQ near Vanderbilt for dinner tonight.
 Thanks Melinda for the recommendation!